 Once your toddler is closer to three, you can begin setting limits at bedtime by telling him how many stories you will read before you start and to minimise delaying tactics and calling out, try to anticipate his needs: before he gets into bed, let him get his toys in order and perhaps choose a soft toy to sleep with, place a lidded cup of water within his reach (juice is not good for tiny teeth) and, before you settle down to read, ask him, ‘what is the one last thing you need to do before stories?’
 Help your child stay in bed until he is sleepy by sitting in his room with him.

-If you have things you need to do or you are moving to the next stage of helping your child get to sleep by himself (he will probably need to be close to three years or older before this will work), you could tell him that you need to go to the toilet/feed the cat/get in your pyjamas (whatever excuse seems realistic) and you will check on him in a few minutes ( make this a very short period at first and gradually increase as he manages to stay in bed and wait for you to return).
+If you have things you need to do or you are moving to the next stage of helping your child get to sleep by himself (he will probably need to be close to three years or older before this will work), you could tell him that you need to go to the toilet/feed the cat/get in your pyjamas (whatever excuse seems realistic) and you will check on him in two minutes (He won’t really have a sense of how long this is so keep this time very short at first to help him manage this little break).
 It is important to keep this promise so that he relaxes, knowing you will be back soon.
-As you check on him, give him a kiss and stay with him until he falls asleep.
-Soon you will be able to just check in then leave again for another few minutes.
-If your toddler gets out of bed, try not to get upset or yell or you will wake him up even more.
-Simply take him by the hand, lead him back to bed and tuck him back in then, (depending on your child’s readiness), either tell him you will check on him in a few minutes or sit with him until he is settled and falls asleep.
-Gradually he will relax, and fall asleep with less and less help and you will soon be saying, “ill pop in and check on you when you are asleep.”
+As you check on him, give him a kiss and leave again for another five minutes.
+If he gets up, try not to yell or you will wake him up even more.
+Simply take him by the hand, lead him back to bed and tuck him back in then, in a calm voice, tell him you will check on him in five minutes (or sit with him until he is settled before leaving him for the next five minute period).

 Food for sleep